John M. Squire

 John Michael Squire (27 June 1945 – 31 January 2021) was a British professor of structural biophysics in the University of London, a visiting professor at Imperial College London and a research fellow at the University of Bristol, where he researched muscle contraction and blood vessel glycocalyx structure.
 He was a Fellow of both the Institute of Physics and the Society of Biology.
 He was an emeritus member of the US Biophysical Society and an honorary member of the British Biophysical Society.

-He died from COVID-19 in January 2021, during the COVID-19 pandemic in England.
+He died from COVID-19 in January 2021, amidst the COVID-19 pandemic in England.

 Education

 Squire attended Fettes College, Edinburgh, and obtained a B.Sc. (physics, 1966), AKC and PhD (biophysics, 1969) from King's College, University of London, UK, the latter under the supervision of Arthur Elliott.

 Career

 Squire started his career as a senior lecturer at the Biophysics Institute, Aarhus University, Denmark in 1969 followed by a brief period in the Zoology Department at Oxford University.
 In 1972, he moved to Imperial College of Science, Technology and Medicine in London, UK, to head the Biopolymer Group.
 He remained at Imperial College until his official retirement in 2006, when he was head of the Biological Structure and Function Section of what was then the Biomedical Sciences Division at Imperial College.
 He was made Professor of Structural Biophysics in the University of London in 1995.
 His final position was as honorary research fellow in the Department of Physiology & Pharmacology at Bristol University, UK, and as a visiting professor at Imperial College London, UK.